Pre-close information Q1 2026

 Orkla Snacks

-• BUBS US launch (Q3 2025): At the Q3 presentation, we confirmed that BUBS launched in the US during the quarter, but that we expect limited EBIT effect from BUBS in the coming quarters as we continue to invest in A&P and SG&A to support the rollout.
+- BUBS US launch (Q4 2025): At the Q4 presentation, we commented that we continue to anticipate limited EBIT effect from BUBS in the coming quarters as we invest in A&P and SG&A to support the rollout.

 Orkla Food Ingredients

-• Cost program in the Sweet cluster: Cost program initiated in Q3 2024, which is expected to see gradual benefits in 2025 with a high double-digit million cost reduction in total.
-As of Q2 2025, all initiatives were implemented and were reflected in the results from Q1 2025.
+- Cost program in the Sweet cluster (Q4 2025): The cost program initiated in Q3 2024 yielded a high double-digit million cost reduction in total for 2025.
+This was fully reflected in the numbers from Q1 2025.

 Orkla Health